AbhiPawar5/Image-Processing/README.md

 # Image-Processing
-Basic Programs in Image Processing implemented with OpenCV and Python
+This repository contains basic programs in Image Processing implemented with OpenCV and Python